Prerequisites

 It configures a

 CronJobfor backup using milvus-backup.
-You can control the cron expression for scheduling the job, as well as settings for the backup bucket via values invalues.yaml.
-If you do not specify a bucket name and credentials for backups, the ones specified for the database are used.
+You can control the cron expression for scheduling the job, as well as settings for the backup bucket through values invalues.yaml.
+If you don’t specify a bucket name and credentials for backups, the ones specified for the database are used.
+Replace[BACKUP-BUCKET-NAME]with the name of your backup bucket, and replace[BACKUP-ACCESS-KEY]and[BACKUP-SECRET-KEY]with the credentials for that bucket.

 Step 3.
 Install the chart